The Space between Thought

 Genre: Humorous fiction, humorous Sci-fi.

-If, all of your life, you have been desperately seeking a book filled with aliens, maniacal sheep, cupids and other mythical creatures—then your life is sad and you are misguided, to say the least.
-However, luck is with you and within these pages you will find far-fetched stories from far-flung realities, told with exaggeration that amplifies truths and adjectives that modify nouns.
+If, all of your life, you have been desperately seeking a book filled with aliens, maniacal sheep, cupids and other mythical creatures, then luck is with you and within these pages you will find far-fetched stories from far-flung realities, told with exaggeration that amplifies truths and adjectives that modify nouns.
 This is a work of fiction and has been scrupulously edited to exclude all fact so as not to distract you from all those aliens, maniacal sheep, cupids and postal workers you were looking for.

 For the rest of you, there is at least one stunningly good-looking woman and some cute cats.